valeriangalliat/blog/2023/04/archiving-google-photos.md

 Photos to my phone and run the sync again, and repeat this process until everything is consistent.

-When a file is missing from the phone, look at `pages.json` to find the corresponding Google Photos link!
+When a file is missing from the phone, look at the corresponding `.json` file to find the corresponding Google Photos link!

 <div class="note">